 Answer: We are much more confident in the predictions after running 100 models relative to a single model.
 To further increase our confidence that we have appropriately segmented this sample we will iterate through 100 models over a range of n_clusters.

+We have drastically increased the confidence in our predictions by iterating through numerous models, saving the predictions at each iteration, and assigning the final predictions as the mode of those predictions.
+However, these predictions were generated by models using a predetermined number of clusters.
+Unless we know the number of clusters a priori, we will want to discover the optimal number of cluster for which to segment our observations.

-Exercise 6: Calculating Mean Inertia by n_clusters
+Exercise 4: Calculating Mean Inertia by n_clusters